-Realtors are key professionals in the business and financial world, facilitating vital property transactions that underpin the Turks and Caicos Islands economy.
+Accountants are key professionals in the business and financial world, facilitating vital financial transactions that underpin the Turks and Caicos Islands economy.
 As such, they have a significant role to play in ensuring that their services are not used to further a criminal purpose.
-As professionals, Realtors must act with integrity and uphold the law, and they must not engage in criminal activity.
+As professionals, accountants must act with integrity and uphold the law, and they must not engage in criminal activity.

 The continuing ability of the Turks and Caicos Islands financial services industry to attract legitimate clients with funds and assets that are clean and untainted by criminality depends, in large, upon the Island's reputation as a sound, well-regulated jurisdiction.
-Any real estate agent that assists in laundering the proceeds of crime, or financing of terrorism, whether:
+Any accountant in the Turks and Caicos Islands that assists in laundering the proceeds of crime, or financing of terrorism, whether:

-- with knowledge or suspicion of the connection to crime; or - in certain circumstances, acting without regard to what it may be facilitating through the provision of its services, will face the loss of its reputation, and damage the integrity of the professional and financial services industry as a whole, and may risk prosecution for criminal offences.
+- with knowledge or suspicion of the connection to crime; or - in certain circumstances, acting without regard to what it may be facilitating through the provision of its services, will face the loss of its reputation, and damage the integrity of the Turks and Caicos Islands professional and financial services industry as a whole, and may risk prosecution for criminal offences.